Chapter 2 : Princess and Practice

-Only three options?
-My inner genius must be rusty.
-No matter.
-I already know what I'm picking.
-As I have previously stated, I enjoy challenges, so I chose option C at once.
-This was an opportunity to prove myself as a super Seeker and a fantabulous fifteen-year-old girl.
+Well, I have previously stated, I enjoy challenges, so I chose option C at once.
+This was an opportunity to prove myself as a super Seeker and as an awesome fifteen-year-old witch.
 There’s no reason to be afraid of six boys, right?

 A screeching tweet from Al’s whistle brought me back to the present.